wkgcass/vproxy/doc/extended-app.md

 listen 18686 auth alice:pasSw0rD,bob:PaSsw0Rd
 ```

-### AppClass=WebSocks5Agent
+### AppClass=WebSocksAgent

-An agent server run locally, which wraps websocks5 into socks5, so that other applications can use.
+An agent server run locally, which wraps websocks into socks5, so that other applications can use.

-See [The Websocks5 Protocol](https://github.com/wkgcass/vproxy/blob/master/doc/websocks5.md) for more info.
+See [The Websocks Protocol](https://github.com/wkgcass/vproxy/blob/master/doc/websocks.md) for more info.

 #### Start arguments

 (optional) full path of the configuration file

-If not specified, the app will use `~/vproxy-websocks5-agent.conf` instead.
+If not specified, the app will use `~/vproxy-websocks-agent.conf` instead.

-The config file structure can be found [here](https://github.com/wkgcass/vproxy/blob/master/src/test/resources/websocks5-agent-example.conf).
+The config file structure can be found [here](https://github.com/wkgcass/vproxy/blob/master/src/test/resources/websocks-agent-example.conf).